Marie Surcouf: La Stella women's aeronautical club

 "The woman, like the man, has the duty to be sporty, if she has to make a selection among the many sports practiced today, aerostatics (air ballooning) is certainly the one she will choose first."

-On 10 February 1909, Marie Surcouf founded the women's aeronautical club La Stella.
+On 10 February 1909, Marie Surcouf founded the women's aeronautical club Aéroclub féminin la Stella (La Stella).
 Many of early women members and members of the Board of Directors came from the former Ladies' Committee of the ACDF, disappointed at their treatment there.
 On 15 April 1909, La Stella became affiliated with the l’Aéro-Club de France.
 Madames Savignac, Vincent, Blériot and Desfossés-Dalloz were vice-presidents with Surcouf as president and Madame Airault as secretary.

 Men were admitted as members of La Stella but did not have decision-making rights within the association, only being allowed to accompany their wives as passengers.
 Marie Surcouf stated that “La Stella is a women's club that allows fathers, husbands, sons or brothers of its members to accompany them on their air trips".

 Initially, the head office was set up at Marie Surcouf's home, at 92 boulevard Pereire in Paris, then moved to a number of addresses in Paris, eventually settling back at 5 rue Chernoviz in 1920, the home Marie Surcouf lived in after her second divorce.